The experience you gain through internships/research can relate to credit bearing work through the following ways:

-If you are planning on participating in Nexus, taking COLL 211 or doing an independent study based on your internship experience, email Jenny Watermill, Experiential Learning and request that a letter be sent to the employer explaining the policy and credit options as described above.
-Include the following information in your email to Jenny:
+If you are planning on participating in Nexus, taking COLL 211 or doing an independent study based on your internship experience, email Janice Kane, Student Employment & Internships Coordinator, and request that a letter be sent to the employer explaining the policy and credit options as described above.
+Include the following information in your email to Janice:

 - your full name